 Dyslexia, also known as developmental reading disorder, refers to a child’s difficulty with reading, writing, and spelling due to the brain’s decreased recognition of symbols (such as letters and numbers).

 What causes Dyslexia?

 Dyslexia is hypothesized to be a genetic disorder, as it is frequently found among family members.
-With dyslexia, the brain has difficulty recognizing and processing written language, though it is not a result of visual difficulties.
+The brain has difficulty recognizing and processing written language, though it is not a result of visual difficulties.

 How do I know if my child has dyslexia?

-A child with dyslexia may exhibit the following symptoms: difficulty understanding written and spoken language, difficulty rhyming, difficulty matching sounds of letters to symbols of letters, and difficulty identifying written words.
-A child with dyslexia may also have math or writing learning difficulties.
+A child may exhibit the following symptoms: difficulty understanding written and spoken language, difficulty rhyming, difficulty matching sounds of letters to symbols of letters, and difficulty identifying written words.
+A child may also have math or writing difficulties.

 How can I help treat my child’s condition?